lebailly/Titanic/README.md

 Next I played around with regularizatoin.
 It was simple to add a regularization term to the cost function.
 However increase lambada (the amount of regularization) seemed to make the performance worse.
 This is not surprising since we are using a linear decision boundary, and hence it is likely that this model is under-fitting the data.
 To verify this I wrote `LearningCurve.R`, which confirmed that this model is under-fitting that data (see `Graphs/LearningCurves.pdf`).
 Hence regulization won't help (as it's only useful for a model overfitting data).

-### Using builtin models (such as the `caret` package)
+### Using builtin training packages (such as `caret`)

-After this I decided to try some more builtin functions via `caret` (as in general I won't want to program all my machine learnign algorithms manually).
+After this I decided to try some more builtin functions via `caret` (since I don't want to program all my machine learnign algorithms from scratch).
+Running this against the test data set gave the same results using the manual method with the `optim` method.
+To run this, simply run `./RModels.R logistic omit`.
+The omit simply means any entries with missing data are ommitted.

+### Missing Data - Imputing Age

+Up to this point, I simply had ignored missing data.
+Any entry that didn't have either the age, gender, or passenger was ignored.
+Perhaps my model would function better if I imputed the age.

+We do have more information - perhaps some will help predict age for the missing data.
+We have names for all the passengers, and these names include a tiltle (such as "Mr.", "Miss", and so forth).
+For the passengers with known ages, I grouped them by title and comptued the average age for each title group.
+Then, for each passenger with a missing age, I replaced their age with the approriate title group's mean age.

+Running `./RModels.R logistic impute_age` will impute the age data.
+However, in the end this did not make much a difference, having an accuracy of 79.1% on the test set.

 ## Future Work

-* I plan to add more models as I work on this.

 * How should I handel missing data?
 I use a basic imputation method.
 Other options?